Federal Parent PLUS Loans

 Calculate Your Loan Amount

-Funds Needed: You can borrow loan funds to pay your TU charges and your other living and personal expenses.
-To calculate how much you need to borrow for this academic year (Fall & Spring), compare your total grants/scholarships to your estimated costs.
-Use our estimated Cost of Attendance Budgets or review our current rates for tuition, room, and board.
+Funds Needed: You can borrow PLUS loans to help pay your TU charges and your other living and personal expenses.
+To calculate how much you need to borrow for this academic year, compare your total grants/scholarships to the estimated Cost of Attendance Budget on your award notification or review our current rates for tuition, room, and board.
+Then subtract your other aid and student loans to determine your draft PLUS loan request amount.

-Loan Fees: For loans with first disbursements between 10/1/20 and 9/30/24, before they disburse your loan funds, the federal government will deduct a 4.228% loan fee from the amount you borrow.
+Loan Fees: For loans with first disbursements between 10/1/20 and 10/1/26, the federal government will deduct a 4.228% loan fee from the amount you borrow.

-Final Loan Amount: After you calculate the total loan funds you need to receive, adjust the amounts you request to compensate for the loan fees that they will deduct from your loan disbursements.
+Final Loan Amount: Adjust your draft loan request amount to compensate for the loan fees that will be deducted from your loan disbursements.

 High Debt Warning